*All Orders 4/19-4/27 Will Ship 4/28*

 We hope you’ll enjoy this roundup of creative recipes!

-Since malt vinegar goes so well with french fries, it only makes sense that it is the star ingredient in this recipe for Salt and Vinegar Potatoes.
+Since malt vinegar goes so well with french fries, it only makes sense that it is the star ingredient in this Salt and Vinegar Potatoes recipe.

 These potatoes are smashed into patties, brushed with malt vinegar, and roasted.

-As a result, they come out crispy on the inside and soft and tender on the inside, with a deliciously salty bite.
+As a result, they are crispy on the outside and soft and tender on the inside, with a deliciously salty bite.

 Buffalo, barbecue, garlic parmesan, etc. Less common but equally as delicious is salt and vinegar.

-For example, this recipe for Salt and Vinegar Chicken Wings uses malt vinegar as both a marinade for the chicken wings and as a sauce, which results in a bold, zesty flavor.
+For example, this recipe for Salt and Vinegar Chicken Wings uses malt vinegar as a marinade for the chicken wings and as a sauce, resulting in a bold, zesty flavor.

 What is malt vinegar used in besides cooking?
 This is something you may be asking.